nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Viewing the overview of a project: `overview`

-Views the overview of the project that is currently displayed.
+Displays a panel containing an overview of the project that is currently displayed.

 Format: `overview`